-\startxtable[bodyfont=6pt] \startxrow \startxcell \input ward \stopxcell \startxcell \input tufte \stopxcell \startxcell \input davis \stopxcell \stopxrow has a fatal illness.
+\startxtable[bodyfont=6pt] \startxrow \startxcell \input ward \stopxcell \startxcell \input tufte \stopxcell \startxcell \input davis \stopxcell \stopxrow

+The Earth, as a habitat for animal life, is in old age and We thrive in information-thick worlds because of our This nation, turning 100 years old, had no Odyssey, no has a fatal illness.
 Several, in fact.
-It would be happening whether humans had ever evolved or not.
-But our presence is like the effect of an old-age patient who smokes many packs of cigarettes per day - and we humans are the cigarettes.

-The Earth, as a habitat for animal life, is in old age and We thrive in information-thick worlds because of our marvelous and everyday capacity to select, edit, single out, structure, highlight, group, pair, merge, harmonize, synthesize, focus, organize, condense, reduce, boil down, choose, categorize, catalog, classify, list, abstract, scan, look into, idealize, isolate, discriminate, distinguish, screen, pigeonhole, pick over, sort, integrate, blend, inspect, filter, lump, skip, smooth, chunk, average, approximate, cluster, aggregate, outline, summarize, itemize, review, dip into, flip through, browse, glance into, leaf through, skim, refine, enumerate, glean, synopsize, winnow the wheat from the chaff and separate the sheep from the goats.
+It would be marvelous and everyday capacity to select, edit, single St. George slaying the dragon, no Prometheus.
+The happening whether humans had ever evolved or not. out, structure, highlight, group, pair, merge, emerging American genius for making a lot of money But our presence is like the effect of an old-age patient harmonize, synthesize, focus, organize, condense, was a poor substitute for King Arthur and his knights who smokes many packs of cigarettes per day - and reduce, boil down, choose, categorize, catalog, classify, (although the Horatio Alger myth of rags to riches was we humans are the cigarettes. list, abstract, scan, look into, idealize, isolate, good for a lot of mileage).
+Without a mythology and discriminate, distinguish, screen, pigeonhole, pick set of ancient heroes to call its own, America had to over, sort, integrate, blend, inspect, filter, lump, skip, manufacture its heroes.
+So the mythmaking smooth, chunk, average, approximate, cluster, machinery of nineteenth-century American media aggregate, outline, summarize, itemize, review, dip created a suitable heroic archetype in the cowboys of into, flip through, browse, glance into, leaf through, the Wild West.
+The image was of the undaunted cattle skim, refine, enumerate, glean, synopsize, winnow the drivers living a life of reckless individualism, braving wheat from the chaff and separate the sheep from the the elements, staving off brutal Indian attacks.
+Or of goats. heroic lawmen dueling with six-guns in the streets at high noon.
+This artificial Wild West became America's Iliad.